 Wesleyan offers a 4-4-1 academic calendar.
 May Term is a popular time for Wesleyan students to participate in international study.
 Approximately 70 students travel abroad each year each May, earning three credits for this intensive period of study.
 Wesleyan has particularly close ties to study-abroad options in Northern Ireland and South Korea.
 Recent May-Term courses have included trips to Australia, Eastern Europe, Greece, Ireland, Italy, Mexico, South America, South Africa, Turkey, and the United Kingdom.

-Wesleyan students are also strongly encouraged to undertake internships as part of their college experience.
-The Internship Office facilitates such opportunities as The Washington Center in Washington, D.C., a program in Pittsburgh, and internship opportunities with alumni, local businesses, and non-profit agencies.
+Wesleyan students are also strongly encouraged to undertake internships and research experiences during their time in college.
+Career Services in the Student Success Center facilitates such opportunities as The Washington Center in Washington, D.C., and internship opportunities with alumni, local businesses, and non-profit agencies.

 Research is another focus of academics at Wesleyan.
-The College hosts the Mid-Atlantic Undergraduate Research Conference each year while nearly 50 students participate in special research projects each summer.
+The College hosts the Mid-Atlantic Undergraduate Research Conference each year.
+Research ranges from SURE grants, NASA research, and NIST summer undergraduate research fellowships among other opportunities.

 The academic program at West Virginia Wesleyan consists of three components: the major, general education courses, and further electives for the exploration of a wider scope of topics.